rabbitmq/cluster-operator/docs/proposals/20200408-tls-support-amqp.md

 ## Proposal

 - When `tls.secretName` is set in the CR:
-  - Block deployment of all RabbitMQCluster resources until the Secret can be retrieved
+  - Block deployment of all Cluster resources until the Secret can be retrieved
   - Mount the Secret as a volume on each RabbitMQ Pod
   - Set , `ssl_options.certfile`, `ssl_options.keyfile` in rabbitmq.conf to paths on the mount
   - Add `5671` to the Container Ports in the Pod Template